honghan-dev/web3-security-journey/2025/Jun/Telcoin/Other_report.md

 ### What went wrong and how to spot them

-1. `available_stake` missing out proposer's amount, it only include stake amount from other validators
+1. `available_stake` missed out proposer's amount, it only include stake amount from other validators
 2. Didn't keep track of what fields each struct holds. `Authority & committee` Didn't understand that the function only loops through other validator for the available stake, but didn't get the proposer's stake.
 Hence the amount is missed out.
 3. Understand the flow of proposer during each round.